JonathanWilbur/asn1-d/readme.md

 ASN.1 is used in multiple technologies, including:

-* SSL/TLS messages are encoded in ASN.1's Distinguished Encoding Rules
+* X.509 Certificates, used in SSL/TLS, are encoded in ASN.1's Distinguished Encoding Rules
 * LDAP and X.500 messages are encoded in ASN.1's Basic Encoding Rules
 * The magnetic stripes on the back of your credit card use some ASN.1 variant.
 * Microsoft's Remote Desktop Protocol uses ASN.1's Packed Encoding Rules.